DevasenaInupakutika/2014-05-08-soton/lessons/nocs/unit-testing/tutorial.md

 the number of Nazan Bay records should be 3).
 What output do you see now?
 Don't forget to change the test back so that it passes after you're done.

+>### Exercise 1 - Test the Fire Island results
+>
+>Add an additional test to your test file to make sure that your function also
+>gives the right answer when the station is  Fire Island.
+Run `nosetests` and make
+>sure both tests pass.

+Great, now we have two tests that pass.
+However, both of these tests were fairly straightforward, in that they tested the expected behaviour of the function under "normal" inputs.
+What about corner or boundary cases?
+For example, what should our function do if the station is not found anywhere in the data set?

+Let's say that we decide that our function should return 0 for the number of records and 0 for the mean stations per record if the station is not found in the data set.
+Let's write a test to see if our function does this already:

+	def test_station_not_present():
+	    statrec, statmean = get_sightings(filename, 'NotPresent')
+		assert statrec == 0, 'Station missing should return zero records' assert statmean == 0, 'Station missing should return zero mean'

+If we run our test suite now, we see that this test fails.
+The output doesn't give us much of a hint as to what went wrong though - we know that statmean was not equal to zero, but what was it?

+To find out, add the line `print statrec, statmean` right above the first assert statement, run the test suite again, and look at the output.
+Now we can see that the statmean was 'nan', which stands for "not a number".
+This is because when station is not found, our current function returns 0 for the number of records and 0 for the total count.
+To calculate the mean, it tries to divide 0/0, and gets 'nan'.

+>### Exercise 2 - Fixing our function for a boundary case
+>
+>Modify the function `get_sightings` so that if the station is not present, both
+>totalrecs and meancount are 0.
+HINT: Check if totalrecs is zero before
+>calculating meancount - if totalrecs is zero, meancount must also be zero.
+>
+>Run your test suite again to make sure all three tests now pass.

+Here's another special case - all of the station names in the data sets are capitalised, with the first letter in uppercase and the rest of the letters in lowercase.
+What if someone enters the name of the station using the wrong case.
+For example, they might call the function with the argument 'Nazan bAy' for the station name.

+>### Exercise 3 - Fixing our function for bad input
+>
+>Write a test function that will pass only if your function returns the correct
+>answer for stations if the input argument focusstation is set to 'Nazan bAy'.
+Run this
+>test, and see that it currently fails.
+>
+>Then, modify the function so that this test passes.
+HINT: You can use the
+>method 'capitalize' on any string to correct its capitalization.
+>
+>Run your test suite again to make sure all four tests now pass.
+>
+>__Bonus__
+>
+>Determine what your function should return if a user gives the function a file
+>that does not exist.
+Write a test that checks that this value is indeed
+>returned for the case of a missing file, and modify your function to return it
+>as desired.

+You can imagine adding more test functions as you think of more unusual cases that you want your function to correctly address.
+It is not unusual for the file containing test cases to be several times longer than the file containing the actual functions!

+Now we're in a great position - we now have more confidence that our code is doing what we expect it to do.

+Now let's say that we are planning to share our code with a colleague who is less experienced with programming, and we think that he/she might not understand the neat boolean indexing tricks that we've been using.
+For clarity, we decide that we'll replace the guts of our `get_sightings` function with code that calculates the same thing but uses a for loop instead.
+We've already written this code in the previous lesson, so we can simply erase our existing `get_sightings` function and replace it with this code instead:

+	def get_sightings(filename, focusstation):

+	    # Load table
+	    tab = ml.csv2rec(filename)

+		# Standardize capitalization of focusstation
+		focusstation = focusstation.capitalize()

+	    # Loop through all records, countings recs and stations
+	    totalrecs = 0
+	    totalcount = 0
+	    for rec in tab:
+			if rec['station'] == focusstation:
+	            totalrecs += 1
+	            totalcount += rec['count']

+	    meancount = totalcount/totalrecs

+	    # Return num of records and stations where Harmonic Tidal Waves are seen
+	    return totalrecs, mean count

+Thinking ahead, we made sure to add a line to fix the capitalization problem right away so that our fourth unit test should pass.
+Since this code worked before, we're confident that it will work now.
+Just to be sure, though we run our test suite again.

+>### Exercise 4 - Examining and fixing regressions
+>
+>You are shocked to discover that two of the four tests now fail!
+How can this
+>be?
+We were sure that the new for loop code was correct, and we looked at its
+>output before to convince ourselves that it was correct...
+>
+>Try to uncover the causes of this regression.
+One failure should have a fairly
+>obvious cause (it relates to the issue of a station not being present, which
+>we check with the third test).
+The second failure has a more subtle cause -
+>try to figure out the problem, and correct the function to give the right
+>answer.

+### Test Driven Development - the joy of Red/Green/Refactor

+Instead of fixing the above code, we're going to delete get_sightings, and do a very simple run through TDD.

+The big idea here is that you think about your problem and write your unit tests *before* you write a single line of code.
+- This forces you to think about what your problem in terms of different modes of success/failure and various edge cases, rather than just the basic functionality.
+- It means that you implement the right amount of functionality without overbuilding.
+- It also gives you a ready-made specification for your design

+We have already written our first 4 test cases.
+- Run ``nosetests``.
+You will see everything fail (Red)

+Now we're going to write a bare minimum ``get_sightings`` that passes the first test case.
+The code will be really stupid

+    def get_sightings(filename, focusstation):
+		return (2, 17)

+This is clearly wrong BUT it passes a couple of test cases.
+It has also forced you to think about the structure of your function.

+Now that you have a couple of Greens you would refactor the code to be a little smarter.

+Continue to repeat this process of turning Red to Green; then refactoring and cleaning up.

+Hopefully, this actually helps you write better code that has fewer bugs, and gives you deeper insight into the structure of your program.

+Example:

+    def get_sightings(filename, focusstation):

+    	# Load table
+    	tab = ml.csv2rec(filename)

+    	# Standardize capitalization of focusstation
+    	focusstation = focusstation.capitalize()

+    	# Loop through all records, countings recs and stations
+        totalrecs = 0.
+        totalcount = 0.
+    	for rec in tab:
+            if rec['station'] == focusstation:
+            	totalrecs += 1
+            	totalcount += rec['count']

+    	if totalrecs==0:
+            meancount = 0
+    	else:
+        	meancount = totalcount/totalrecs

+    	# Return num of records and stations where Harmonic Tidal waves are seen
+    	return totalrecs, meancount

+__BONUS__ If there is time, write some tests that will pass for a different csv file.